How can I become an investment manager or financial adviser?

 - CREST Personal Member

 “Own name” certificates – Many investors wish to retain a share certificate as their “proof of ownership” of their shares.
 This also means that they are the legal owner of the shares and their name is recorded on the share register of the company in which they own those shares.
-This means that they are automatically sent company information (including the annual report and accounts) and are entitled to attend and vote and company meetings.
+This means that they are automatically sent company information (including the annual report and accounts) and are entitled to attend and vote at company meetings.

 Many of the share certificates in the UK are as a result of the privatisations and demutualisations that took place in the 1980s and 1990s.
 It is generally much more expensive to buy and sell shares in certificated form for the reasons highlighted in the previous answer.